Find information about indicative course and program fees.AUD 44,510 (indicative annual fee, 2021)

 Additional selection criteria

-- Portfolio - All applicants are required to submit a professional portfolio directly to the University in addition to the application lodged through UAC (domestic students) or International Admissions (international students).
+- Portfolio - All applicants are required to submit a professional portfolio with their admission application.
+Applications and portfolios are lodged through UAC (domestic students) or directly to International Admissions (international students).
 The professional portfolio must include an application cover letter, a resume, and appropriate attachments.
 The attachments will include reports from referees and certified copies of university transcripts.
 Additional detail can be seen in the How to Apply section of this page.

 If you wish to apply for credit for studies completed at another institution, or if you are changing programs within the University and wish to transfer your credit to the new program, visit the University's credit website for more information on applying for credit.